Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 iii.
 Appointment Authority

-1. If no case has been filed in the trial court, the appointing authority for misdemeanors is: Brewster County Court Consitutional Judge.
+1. If no case has been filed in the trial court, the appointing authority for misdemeanors is the Judge of the Constitutional County Court.

 iv.
 If an indigent defendant is arrested in another county based on this county’s warrant, counsel will be appointed within 3 working days of this county’s receipt of the request for counsel.

 v.
-If a defendant is arrested in this county based on another county’s warrant, counsel will be appointed for the defendant if, on the eleventh day after the arrest, the defendant is still in this county’s custody.
+If a defendant is arrested in this county based on another county’s warrant, counsel will be appointed for the defendant by the appointing authority under this Plan only if, on the eleventh day after the arrest, the defendant is still in this county’s custody and the warrant-issuing county has not appointed counsel to represent the defendant.

 vi.
-If a defendant wishes to request counsel prior to the initial appearance, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission’s website at http://tidc.tamu.edu/public.net/ or from the County Judge's Office.
-The defendant may submit these forms to the County Judge's Office.
-The court will rule on all requests for counsel submitted in this manner.
+If a defendant wishes to request counsel prior to the initial appearance, the appointing authority shall direct the defendant to complete the online application process.
+The court staff shall assist the defendant as necessary to complete the application process.
+The court will rule on all requests for counsel submitted in this manner, as provided hereinabove.

 B. Defendants Appearing Without Counsel - If a defendant appears without counsel in any adversary judicial proceeding that may result in punishment by confinement: